 When exploring the connection between your symptoms and these foods for yourself, keep in mind that poorly-digested foods can cause delayed or prolonged symptoms because they are processed so slowly.
 Most of these foods can affect digestion for several days after you swallow them.
-It is also important to recognize that sluggish digestion can cause all kinds of other problems north of the intestines, including heartburn and reflux (“GERD”).
+It is also important to recognize that sluggish digestion can cause all kinds of other problems north of the intestines, including heartburn, reflux (“GERD”), burping and hiccups.

 THE FIVE MOST COMMON CULPRITS: